biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 ## 4. Skipping Discussion on Disparities

-When there’s a significant difference in estimates, it’s essential to discuss the reasons behind the disparity.
+When there's a significant difference in estimates, it's essential to discuss the reasons behind the disparity.
 This discussion often reveals overlooked details and leads to a more accurate consensus.

 ### Solutions: